XpiritBV/ContainerWorkshop-Docs/Lab11-IstioRetry-CircuitBreaker.md

 a
 ```

-Run Fortio again a couple of times, to make sure the 'buggy' Pod gets called a few times, and examine the log output to see new responses in the log (since 2 minutes).
+Run Fortio again a couple of times, to make sure the 'buggy' pod gets called a few times, and examine the log output to see new responses in the log (since 2 minutes).
 ```
 kubectl exec -it fortio-deploy-576dbdfbc4-284kk -- fortio load -c 4 -qps 0 -n 200 http://buggygreen/api/color